lukenny17/GarageApp/README.md

 ### Overview

-The **Garage Booking Application (GBA)** is a web-based platform designed to streamline the process of booking vehicle maintenance and repair services at a local garage.
+Created as an MSc Computer Science dissertation project, the **Garage Booking Application (GBA)** is a web-based platform designed to streamline the process of booking vehicle maintenance and repair services at a local garage.
 It enhances the customer experience by simplifying service booking, providing timely reminders, and supporting garage administrators and employees in managing customer information, bookings, and service offerings efficiently.

 ### Features